renaldolivando6/dataAnalystPortofolio/README.md

 ##  Project 1 - Data Wrangling using Python
+Data wrangling describes a series of processes designed to explore, transform, and validate raw datasets from their messy and complex forms into high-quality data with good integrity and consistency into produce valuable insights and guide business decisions in later analytics purposes.

 Subject Covered:
-Data Discovery
+* Data Discovery
+  * Importing necessary python library
+  * Import data from our local machine
+  * Gather useful insight & information for future step.
-Data Cleaning
+*Data Cleaning
-Data Transformation
+*Data Transformation
-Data Enriching
+*Data Enriching
-Data Validating
+*Data Validating
-Data Publishing
+*Data Publishing

 ## Project 2 - Data Wrangling using SQL
 ## Project 3 - Data Analysis using Python